maksanm/LLMsec/README.md

 ### Endpoint Parameters

+- Use the `task_description` parameter to provide a natural language description of the desired software functionality and requirements.
-Use the `generation_mode` parameter in endpoint requests to specify whether the system should analyze the code implementing the desired functionality, or just the dependencies needed for the project.
+- Use the `generation_mode` parameter to specify the analysis scope:
+    - `"code"`: The system will analyze the actual code implementing the desired functionality.
+    - `"dependencies"`: The system will analyze only the dependencies required for the project.